 Dan Brown’s Inferno is the first book in the Langdon series that begins to deviate from this structure.
 For the first time in a Robert Langdon novel, the line between protagonist and antagonist is blurred.
 Many different characters in the novel seem to fit the established Judas role.
 The Provost, initially fits the antagonist model created in Brown’s earlier books.
 His group, the Consortium functions similarly to the organizations and societies present in Brown’s earlier works.
 The Provost also has a pawn, Vayentha, who, like Silas and the Hassasin, is willing to kill for her boss and is eventually found to be expendable.
 In the first part of the book Langdon is in conflict with the Consortium.
 They first trick him in to solving Zobrist’s puzzle and then attempt to kill him.
 The Provost is willing to use violence against Langdon not for ideological reasons, but for monetary ones.
 The Provost does not care what his clients’ goals are and despite his concerns about Zobrist’s plans, “he had decided long ago that the consortium had no ethical responsibility to judge” their clients (Inferno, 160).
 He provides the services they pay for without asking questions.
 This fits the Judas archetype, for in every gospel it is agreed that, “as far as a human motive is concerned, Judas’s betrayal of Jesus was done for the money” (Dictionary of Jesus and Gospels, 407).
 However, when the Provost learns what Zobrist was planning, he agrees to work with the World Health Organization (WHO).
 So, although he initially could be seen as a Judas figure, he does not end up betraying Langdon.
 Around the time he learns that the WHO and Consortium are now allies working to stop the release of the virus, Langdon also realizes that Dr. Sienna Brooks, his companion throughout the novel, was in a relationship with Zobrist, and seems to be working to execute his plan.
 However, she reveals to him that, “I went to the cistern to stop Bertrand’s virus… to steal it and make it disappear forever… so nobody could every study it” (Inferno, 431).
-Throughout the book, Langdon is manipulated by manipulated by many different people and groups, but none of them end up having darker motives.
+Throughout the book, Langdon is manipulated by many different people and groups, but none of them end up having darker motives.
 This leaves Zobrist, who is the most likely candidate for the position of antagonist, despite his being dead for the entirety of the novel.
 This is how Inferno structurally differentiates itself from the other Langdon novels.
 The secrets and manipulation that drive the plot stem from characters other than the antagonist, who simply set the process in motion.